reidmilo/Examining-the-Correlation-Between-Church-Density-and-Anti-LGBT-Legislation/README.md

 ## 6. Significance:

-This research aims to contribute valuable insights into the factors influencing an
+This research aims to contribute valuable insights into the factors influencing anti-LGBT legislation, helping policymakers and advocacy groups in understanding the dynamics of these decisions.